seed-run/homepage/_docs/adding-a-stage.md

 ![Build Stage](/assets/docs/adding-a-stage/build-stage.png)

-If the build is successful and tests pass, the stage gets deployed and receives a unique API Gateway stage endpoint.
+If the build is successful and tests pass, the stage gets deployed.
 At the same time, a verified build is packaged for production.
 You can read more about this in the [Promoting to production]({% link _docs/promoting-to-production.md %}) chapter.

 ![Build Stage Successful](/assets/docs/adding-a-stage/build-stage-success.png)